-Until further notice Shuff’s Parkerizing will not be doing any work on any non GI receiver based BM59 variant.
+Until further notice Shuff’s Parkerizing will not be doing any work on any non GI receiver based BM59 variant unless you sign a release form.
 The only exception to this is if you are requesting your non GI BM59 variant receiver to be replaced with a GI receiver.

 If I have ever done work on your non GI BM59 variant receiver, do not fire it.
 Please contact your manufacturer to find it if it has been recalled.